epanel3-site/django-clientsignal/README.md

 - `--django`: Serve the full Django application
 - `--static`: Serve static files (requires --django)

-Note: `--static` does *not* use Tornado to serve the static files.
-It uses the Django static file handler instead.
+Note: `--static` *uses the Django static file handler to serve static files*.
 This may be changed in a future version.

 The ideal deployment of Client Signals would have seperate processes running for the Django web application and the socket server, using